bioidiap/bob.learn.tensorflow/doc/user_guide.rst

 The paper [facenet_2015]_ introduced a new strategy to select triplets to train triplet networks (this is better described here :py:class:`bob.learn.tensorflow.datashuffler.TripletWithSelectionDisk` and :py:class:`bob.learn.tensorflow.datashuffler.TripletWithFastSelectionDisk`).
-This triplet selection relies in the current state of the network and are extensions of :py:class:`bob.learn.tensorflow.datashuffler.OnlineSampling`.
+This triplet selection relies in the current state of the network and are extensions of `bob.learn.tensorflow.datashuffler.OnlineSampling`.

 Architecture